charlescsr/convren/README.md

 # Image Renamer

-A simple package to convert images to a single format and give a simpler name
+A simple package to convert images to a single format and give a simpler name<br><br>